fatiharapoglu/twitter/README.md

 -   [ ] make profile back arrow sticky | fixed
 -   [ ] animations on tweets
 -   [ ] tooltips for likes/retweets and so on
+-   [ ] mutual connections feature in profile
 -   [ ] change localhost to env or however next handles this
 -   [ ] make it responsive
 -   [ ] disable prefetch if causes slow pathing?